The world has a #newnormal.

-Pivot for sales
+Pivot for sales.

 The advantage of being a small business is that it's easier for you to modify your offer much faster than bigger businesses.
 So here's what you could be considering for sales.

-Firstly, digitize as many products/ services as you can
+Firstly, digitize as many products/ services as you can.

 This is a no-brainer.
-Whether your business is of essential goods that can still be bought in retail, like toilet paper, or of non-essential goods and services, the first thing to do is figure out how to make it easily accessible to people who are staying at home.
+Whether your business is of essential goods that can still be bought in retail, like toilet paper, or of non-essential goods and services, the first thing to do is figure out how to make them easily accessible to people who are staying at home.

 Remember, toilet papers are also in high demand and getting out of stock quickly everywhere.

 But it's not just about digitizing your offer.
 You can work on other changes too: